postlight/ci-failed-test-reporter/README.md

 ### Setting Up Your GitHub API Key Environment Variable

 The only environment variable you need to define for use through the CircleCI webapp is `GITHUB_API_KEY`, which must be populated with your GitHub API key.
 This can be the API key of any user with access to the repo—at Postlight, we've created a `postlight-bot` user and recommend you do similar.
+In order to create a GitHub API key, start [here](https://github.com/settings/tokens).
 The rest of the necessary environment variables are built in to CircleCI and are exported in your CircleCI config file, as detailed [above](#Set up your CircleCI config).

 ---
 🔬 A project from your friends at [Postlight Labs](https://postlight.com/labs)